 - Position a rack in the middle of the oven and preheat to 325 degrees.

-- Combine the butter and sugar in a large bowl.
-Using an electric mixer set at medium speed, beat until creamy.
-Add vanilla and salt and beat until combined.
-Add the all-purpose and almond flours and mix on low speed, just until flour is incorporated and large crumbles start to form.
+Combine the butter and sugar in a large bowl.
+Using a sturdy spatula or Danish whisk, beat until creamy.
+Add vanilla and salt and mix until combined.
+Add the all-purpose and almond flours and continue to mix until flour is incorporated and large crumbles start to form.

-- Spray a 10-inch tart pan with baking spray or grease well and press one half of the dough evenly into the pan to form a bottom crust.
-Wrap the remaining dough in plastic wrap and freeze while bottom crust is baking, (no longer than 15 minutes).
+Spray a 9 or 10-inch tart pan with baking spray or grease well and press one half of the dough evenly into the pan to form a bottom crust.
+Wrap the remaining dough in plastic wrap and freeze while the bottom crust is baking, (no longer than 15 minutes).

 Place the tart pan on a baking sheet and bake for 10-12 minutes, until the crust is just beginning to firm and turn pale golden brown at the edges.

-Remove the pan from the oven and allow the tart to cool for 10 minutes, then spread the raspberry jam/preserves evenly over the crust, leaving a 1/4 inch border around the edge without jam. (see notes above for a pretty presentation tip)
+Remove the pan from the oven and allow the tart to cool for 10 minutes, then spread the raspberry jam/preserves evenly over the crust, leaving a 1/4-inch border around the edge. (see notes above for a pretty presentation tip).

 - Remove the remaining dough from freezer, and with your fingers, sprinkle it in big crumbles over the jam to form a topping.

 Return the pan to the oven and continue baking until topping is firm, crisp and lightly golden in color, about 25-30 minutes.
 Transfer to a wire rack and let cool to room temperature, then dust lightly with powdered sugar, if desired.

-Use a sharp knife to cut into small wedges.
+Use a sharp knife to cut the tart into wedges.
 Serve warm (I used the microwave for about 10 seconds for each wedge) with a scoop of vanilla ice cream or frozen custard, if desired.